immutant/immutant.org/news/2014-05-05-immutant-web-2x.md

 (~35% more throughput than v1.1.1) and built-in support for websockets.

+We've given a lot of thought to the API, specifically argument names, types, order, and return values.
+We're reasonably happy with what we have at this point, but still very much open to suggestions for improvements.

 ## The Web API

 The API for [immutant.web] is small, just two functions and a convenient macro:

-* `run` - runs your handler in a specific environment, responding to web requests matching a given host, port, and url path.
+* `run` - runs your handler in a specific environment, responding to web requests matching a given host, port, and path.
 The handler may be either a Ring function, Servlet instance, or Undertow HttpHandler.
+* `run-dmc` - runs your handler in *Development Mode* (the 'C' is silent)
 * `stop` - stops your handler[s]
-* `run-dmc` - runs your handler in *Development Mode* (the 'C' is silent)

 The following code fragments assume you've read through the [getting started] post and required the `immutant.web` namespace, e.g.